 Believe it or not, the first outdoor hockey game featuring a pro team occurred all the way back in 1954.
 At a prison in Michigan's Upper Peninsula.

-On February 2, 1954, Detroit faced off against the Marquette Prison Pirates -- aka Emery's Boys -- named after the prison's warden.
+On February 2, 1954, Detroit faced off against a team from the prison, the Marquette Pirates -- aka Emery's Boys -- named after the prison's warden.
 The story goes that Jack Adams and Ted Lindsay visited the prison as a goodwill gesture, and were asked to come back later on and play a game there.
 It seemed unlikely at the time since the prison didn't have a rink.
 But some months later the prison's athletics director built a rink and invited the team back to play.
 And play they did.
-Hall of Famers like Gordie Howe, Lindsay, Terry Sawchuk, and Sid Abel took the ice against the inmates.
+Hall of Famers like Gordie Howe, Lindsay, Terry Sawchuk, and Sid Abel took the ice against the Marquette Pirates inmates.
 The first period was a rout, with the prisoners losing 18-0.
 After that the teams actually mixed up players and didn't keep score.
 The game ended without incident and is a rather unbelievable part of hockey history.